andersjanmyr/roman-numerals-kata/README.md

 MiniTest is a small Ruby test framework that is built into Ruby 1.9+.
 It supports both assert and spec style tests.

+## C, homegrown :)

+It is easy to write a simple test framework.